Wizcorp/climaker/README.md

 You would need to create the folder `./commands/module`, add a description for the module subcommand in `./commands/module/index.js`, and the nested command itself in `./commands/module/create.js`.

+## Todo

+- [ ] Windows testing
+- [ ] Documentation in Japanese, French, and other languages
+- [ ] Dictionary feature, to simplify localization of command output
+- [ ] Autocompletion script generation for Bash, ZSH and PowerShell
+- [ ] `autocomplete` attribute on options and parameters (specify a command that should return autocompletion data)
+- [ ] Test suite
+- [ ] Health-check command: check that this project's binaries and commands are complying with how things are supposed to be structured
+- [ ] Get feedback!

 ## License